globocom/oa-globocom/README.md

       end
     end

-That way the controller will check if OmniAuth has returned the CadUn's data, if so it will find or create an user, if not it will redirect the user back to the CadUn authentication screen.
+That way the controller will check if OmniAuth has returned the Globo.com's data, if so it will find or create an user, if not it will redirect the user back to the CadUn authentication screen.

 And set your routes: